tinyvision/PreNAS/README.md

 ## Environment Setup

-To set up the enviroment you can easily run the following command:
+To set up the environment you can easily run the following command:
 ```buildoutcfg
 conda create -n PreNAS python=3.7
 conda activate PreNAS